tdwg/bdq/tg2/_review/docs/bdqtest/index.md

 The terminology of BDQ is based primarily on the Fitness for Use Framework (Veiga 2016, Veiga et al. 2017, Biodiversity Information Standards (TDWG) Task Group 1) expressed as an ontology, but additional vocabularies are required for a complete description of the Tests and how to use them.
 See [3.4 Vocabularies](../../index.md#34-vocabularies-non-normative) in [The Biodiversity Data Quality (BDQ) Standard](../../index.md).

 BDQ Tests focus on values of a subset of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) composed as `bdqffdq:InformationElements` as inputs (along with optional `Parameters`) to the Tests.
 Tests have defined outputs expressed as `Responses` and specifications of what input values should produce what `Responses`.
-Each Test is independent, to support the mixing and matching of Tests to meet particular `Data Quality Needs` and not impose a particular model of Test execution on implementation frameworks.
+Each Test is independent, to support the mixing and matching of Tests to meet particular data quality needs and not impose a particular model of Test execution on implementation frameworks.
 Tests may execute in parallel, on data records in sequence, as queries on datasets and on unique values.
 Tests are paired in that all `Amendment` Tests are matched with a corresponding `Validation` Test that assesses some aspect of data quality.
 An `Amendment` Test may propose improvements to term values, but the BDQ standard recommends that all proposed improvements be evaluated before application.

 Some BDQ Tests also require reference to external data such as standard vocabularies of terms or names.